Kozea/tinycss2/docs/index.rst

     pip install tinycss2

-This will also automatically install tinycss2’s only dependency, webencodings_. tinycss2 and webencodings both only contain Python code and should work on any Python implementation, although they’re only tested on CPython and PyPy.
+This will also automatically install tinycss2’s only dependency, webencodings_. tinycss2 and webencodings both only contain Python code and should work on any Python implementation, although they’re only tested on CPython.

 .. _pip: http://pip-installer.org/
 .. _webencodings: http://pythonhosted.org/webencodings/